 Dr. Nia Sipp joined Sierra Tucson’s medical team in December 2012.
-She received her medical degree from the University of Pittsburgh School of Medicine and completed Fellowships in both Child and Adolescent Psychiatry and Addiction Psychiatry at Emory University School of Medicine.
-Dr. Sipp is Board-certified in General Psychiatry, Child and Adolescent Psychiatry, and Addiction Psychiatry.
+After quickly developing a reputation for compassionate, expert care and strong clinical leadership, she was named Medical Director for the Eating Disorders Program in July 2013.
+Dr. Sipp received her medical degree from the University of Pittsburgh School of Medicine and completed Fellowships in both Child and Adolescent Psychiatry and Addiction Psychiatry at Emory University School of Medicine.
+She is board-certified in General Psychiatry, Child and Adolescent Psychiatry, and Addiction Psychiatry.
 Dr. Sipp relocated from the Atlanta area where she was on staff at Children’s Healthcare of Atlanta and Willowbrooke at Tanner and was in private practice with Meridian Psychiatric Associates.
 She has received several national recognitions including 2007 Recipient of the APA/SAMHSA Minority Fellowship Award. # Top

 Karla Synkelma, R.N.